dappnode/DAppNodePackage-aztec-generic/sequencer-guide.md

 ## 💰 Phase 4: Fund Your Attester & Configure Publisher

+Your attester address has been generated with the command in Step 3️⃣.
+Specifically in the `keyn_attestern_staker_output.json`, where `n` is the index of the key you've generated (1, for most of us who only generate 1).
+Open the `...staker_output.json` file and you will find the address in the "attester" field.

 ### Attester ETH Funding 💸

 Make sure your Attester Ethereum address has enough ETH to cover gas fees.
 Grab some from a testnet faucet or transfer from your funded account.